knpuniversity/phpunit/knpu/coding-features-refactoring.md

 ```

 Easy!
 3 of the 5 already pass: just OMG and the screaming Emoji left!
 Copy the `huge`
 if statement and paste two more times.
-Use `OMG` on the first and the screaming Emjoi
+Use `OMG` on the first and the screaming Emoji
 for the second.

 I know... there's *so* much duplication!
 It's *so* ugly.
 But...
 I don't care!
 I